 "Students are given the opportunity to engage in primary research, often on materials from major fieldwork projects.
 The result is the creation of very skilled and confident graduates" UG external examiners report, 2011

 View Fieldwork locations in a larger map

-At the end of your first year, you will gain excellent training in a wide range of fieldwork skills (including excavation, surveying, planning, and finds processing), as well as teamwork, numeracy, IT and communication skills at our Departmental field school at the Roman Town of Silchester.
+At the end of your first year, you will gain excellent training in a wide range of fieldwork skills (including excavation, surveying, planning, and finds processing), as well as teamwork, numeracy, IT and communication skills at our Departmental Field School in the ancient prehistoric landscape at Pewsey.
 Part 2 and Part 3 students also have further opportunities to apply for Employability placements and Archaeological traineeships.